akintaylor/idea-board/1-proposal-vuejs.md

 ### Comprehensive Proposal Statement

-"In the context of our company's current phase—navigating through transitions post-acquisition and grappling with challenges related to the existing Django application's scant documentation—I propose a strategic shift towards developing a new frontend application using Vue.js, interfaced with our existing Django backend via a RESTful API.
+"In the context of our company's current phase—navigating through transitions post-acquisition and grappling with challenges related to the existing Django application'.
+I propose a strategic shift towards developing a new frontend application using Vue.js, interfaced with our existing Django backend via a RESTful API.
 This initiative is not merely a technical upgrade; it is a strategic alignment with modern development practices that promises to enhance our application's performance, user experience, and adaptability during this critical period."

 ### Unified Technical Arguments